itsnavee/prayertimes/README.md

 # Introduction:
-A command line utility to get prayer times for Ireland (any cities in Ireland)
-Note: Prayer timings are as per the Islamic Center on South Circular Road, Dublin 8 (www.islaminireland.com)
+A command line utility to get prayer times for Ireland (any cities in Ireland).
+Prayer timings are as per the Islamic Center on South Circular Road, Dublin 8 (www.islaminireland.com)

 # Usage Example:
 ```